jbossdemocentral/dv-fuse-integration-demo/README.md

 Supporting Articles
 -------------------
-How to guide for more detail on install to run the demo and to recreate from scratch in process with 3 videos - Part 1 Setup/Configuration, Part 2 Build/deploy, Part 3 Run.
-DV - Example of two federating two datasources - https://developer.jboss.org/docs/DOC-18404
-BRMS - A basic BRMS quickstart - http://www.jboss.org/quickstarts/brms/helloworld-brms/
+N/A

 Released versions
 -----------------

 See the tagged releases for the following versions of the product:

-- v1.1 - setup initial demo project for using multiple camel components.

-- v1.0 - Kenny Peeples initial setup for webinar on this topic in September 2014.
+- v1.0 - Kenny Peeples initial setup